 It is the issue of prospects of survival which is so crucial for patients and/or their families when considering if the treatment has been delayed and is negligent and if damages are recoverable.

 The law currently provides that if a person is unable to establish that their healthcare provider has prevented them from being cured through delay or failure to diagnose the cancer, then they will not be entitled to claim for the loss of chance of a cure.
 In other words, if the patient’s prospect of surviving a further 10 years from the date of the negligence was already below 50% when the negligence took place, then they cannot recover damages for this lost chance.
 This approach was approved by the House of Lords in 2005 in the case of Gregg –v- Scott.

 This matter of Gregg remains good law and has been positively applied to many other types of case, including a misrepresentation and trading case, as recently as 2010.

 This is an incredibly difficult decision for patients and their families to accept and only a few cases will satisfy the test that the prospects of survival were still above 50% when the negligence took place.

-At Coffin Mew LLP, we have a dedicated clinical negligence team with a proven track record for providing sound legal advice for those patients and families wishing to investigate a claim for damages arising out of the failure to diagnose and treat cancer.
+At Coffin Mew, we have a dedicated clinical negligence team with a proven track record for providing sound legal advice for those patients and families wishing to investigate a claim for damages arising out of the failure to diagnose and treat cancer.

 If you believe that you or a member of your family may have been a victim of clinical negligence, however it may have happened, we are always happy to discuss your case with you.
-Please contact our clinical negligence specialists, Doug, Gemma or Becky, on 0800 827168 in confidence if you have any questions.
+Please contact Doug on 023 9238 8021 in confidence if you have any questions.